Stuffed Figs with Goat Cheese – Recipe for Roasted Sweet Figs with Tangy Goat Cheese and Date Honey

 I love autumn for many reasons.
 The leaves are turning, the air is crisp, and many of my favorite fruits and vegetables are in season.
-One of my favorite fall fruits is the fig. Figs are delicious, and they also have a rich Biblical history.
-They are one of the “Seven Species” of Israel referred to in Deuteronomy.
-Going back even further to the Garden of Eden, Adam and Eve covered their nudity with fig leaves.
+One of the most elegant of all fall fruits is the fig. This sweet and succulent fruit has a rich and dramatic history stretching back to Biblical days and beyond.
+In the Garden of Eden, Adam and Eve are said to have covered their nudity with fig leaves.
+Figs are one of the “Seven Species” of Israel referred to in Deuteronomy.
+They are also mentioned in the sensual Song of Solomon:

-I have to warn you, these are kind of addicting.
-I served these for a dairy dinner gathering recently and they were a big hit.
-They’re also vegetarian and gluten free.
+I have to warn you, these figs are addicting.
+I served them at a dinner gathering recently and they were a big hit.
+They’re all natural and gluten free.
 Enjoy!

 Any purchase you make from Tori’s Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!